aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to EXCEL or Online App" h2="Export DOTM to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert DOTM to EXCEL arises when users want to access the data stored in DOTM files in a more convenient format.
+DOTM files are created by Microsoft Word and are used to store templates.
+These files are not compatible with Excel and hence, cannot be opened directly in the latter.
+Therefore, it is necessary to convert DOTM to EXCEL in order to access the data stored in the former.

+<h2>How Aspose.Total Helps for DOTM to Excel Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create feature-rich applications for document manipulation and conversion.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTM to EXCEL.

- You can include DOTM to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The first step in the conversion process is to export DOTM to HTML using Aspose.Words for C++.
+This API provides a feature-rich and easy to use document manipulation and conversion API that enables developers to convert DOTM to HTML with just a few lines of code.
+After that, Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+This API provides a wide range of features for working with spreadsheets, including the ability to convert HTML to EXCEL.

+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy for developers to create feature-rich applications for document manipulation and conversion.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTM to EXCEL with just a few lines of code.
+This makes it easy for developers to quickly and easily convert DOTM to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}